NickM-27/NickM-27/README.md

 ### Hi there 👋  I'm Nick
-<b> I am a mobile developer (Android, Flutter, iOS) who is very passionate about what he does and loves creating new and useful things that people enjoy to use! <b/>
+<b> I am a mobile (Android, Flutter, iOS) & python (Docker, HomeAssistant) developer who is very passionate about what he does and loves creating new and useful things that people enjoy to use! <b/>

 # My Favorite Projects